FachrulRivaldy/voice-assistant-app/README.md

 # VICTORIA

-A Voice Assitant Flutter Application.
+A Voice assistant application made with Flutter.